amergin/epimetal/docs/project/docs/installation.md

 In certain cases it may be desirable to protect your instance with a username/password combination.
 To do this, first install `htpasswd` on your operating system, or use a online-generator.

-In the `plotter` directory, issue the following command:
+In the `epidemia` directory, issue the following command:

 `$ htpasswd -c .htpasswd username`.